News from Peace Corps Nepal

 Peace Corps Nepal is one of the oldest and most beloved of Peace Corps’ programs.
 From 1962 to 2004, over 4,500 Volunteers contributed to the development of this country and made lifelong impressions and friendships with the Nepali people.
 The program successfully returned to Nepal in 2012 after an eight - year absence due to civil unrest, and our staff and the first groups of Volunteers have started the process of rebuilding the Peace Corps program in Nepal.

-In fact, the first group to return in 2012 is now completing their Peace Corps service and moving on to new adventures, whether that be further work in international development, graduate school, or possibly extended travel on the way home.
-Our third group of Volunteers to arrive in Nepal since we re-opened is now completing their training; and they will be moving to their permanent sites at the end of November, 2014.
+In fact, the first group to return in 2012 has now completing their Peace Corps service and moved on to new adventures, whether that be further work in international development, graduate school, or possibly extended travel on the way home.
+Our third group of Volunteers to arrive in Nepal since we re-opened has completed their training and moved to their permanent sites at the end of November, 2014.

-If you are interested in the Peace Corps and considering Nepal as one of the countries in which you would like to serve, you may have noticed that Peace Corps Nepal currently has no job openings for on the Peace Corps website, however, we will be posting job openings for 2016 within the next several months.
+If you are interested in the Peace Corps and considering Nepal as one of the countries in which you would like to serve, you may have noticed that Peace Corps Nepal currently has no job openings for on the Peace Corps website, however, we will be posting job openings for 2016 very soon.
 Additional details on our program are listed below.

-Our next group of Trainees will arrive in Nepal in early March of 2015; and the recruiting for that group has already been completed and no additional positions are open.
-In 2016, we are expecting 70 new Trainees to arrive in April, with 50 Trainees in our Food Security program and 20 in a new English Education program.
+Our fourth group of Trainees arrived in Nepal in early March of 2015.
+In 2016, we are expecting 35 new Trainees to serve in our Food Security program.
 Please note that these job openings have not yet been listed on the Peace Corps website; however, you can look for them sometime in the spring of 2015.

-Our new English Education program is now under development, with details to be completed by late winter 2015.
-We anticipate that Peace Corps Volunteers in that program will be teaching and/or co-teaching English as a foreign Language (TEFL) for students in government schools located in rural areas of Nepal in the upper primary grades.
-We encourage you to monitor our website in March 2015 for more information or to review current openings for Peace Corps worldwide at http://www.peacecorps.gov/openings/
+Our new English Education program is now under development, with details to be completed by late winter 2016.
+At this time we have delayed opening that program until April of 2017 as our work in Food Security continues to be our priority.
+We anticipate that Peace Corps Volunteers in the new Education program will be teaching and/or co-teaching English as a foreign Language (TEFL) for students in government schools located in rural areas of Nepal in the upper primary grades.

-We are delighted that you might be interested in serving in the Peace Corps in Nepal and will consider applying for either our Food Security or Education programs.
+We are delighted that you might be interested in serving in the Peace Corps in Nepal and will consider applying for either our Food Security project in 2016 or either the Food Security or Education programs 2017.
 Namaste!

 You May Think You Can't Dance But Nepalis Will Make You Try